The Times and The Sunday Times Good University Guide 2023

 Challenge your own opinions about the nature of crime and disorder and learn to evaluate evidence, think critically and craft arguments – attributes valued by employers.
 After a core introduction to Criminology you can tailor your degree to your developing specialist interests.

 I have gained real-world experience on the course - during my second year we visited the York Crown Court where we investigated the varying roles within a legal court case.
-We've also got to meet inspirational guest speakers, such as prison directors and forensic psychologists.Mark, BA Criminology.
+We've also got to meet inspirational guest speakers, such as prison directors and forensic psychologists – they have broadened my knowledge of the career paths available to me and given me aspirations for the future.Mark, BA Criminology.
 More student views.

 The course progresses from broad to specialised topics.
 Core modules in the first year introduce you to the breadth of Criminology.